Your team just launched a new feature — Hooray!

 Email is one of the most popular ways for companies to announce new features.

-Customers have opted in to receiving your emails so you know they are likely to open them and see what’s new.
+Customers have opted in to receive your business emails, so you know they are likely to open them and see what’s new.

 Emails allow you to provide screenshots or video of the feature, some longer written value props on why this feature will be valuable and a specific CTA (call-to-action) for your customer to take next.